h2oai/h2o-3/h2o-docs/src/product/tutorials/rf/rf.md

 0. If the data uses apostrophes ( `'` - also known as single quotes), check the **Enable single quotes as a field quotation character** checkbox.
 0. To delete the imported dataset after parsing, check the **Delete on done** checkbox.

   **NOTE**: In general, we recommend enabling this option.
-Retaining data requires memory resources, but does not aid in modeling because unparsed data can’t be used by H2O.
+Retaining data requires memory resources, but does not aid in modeling because unparsed data cannot be used by H2O.

-0. Review the data in the **Data Preview** section, then click the **Parse** button.
+0. Review the data in the **Edit Column Names and Types** section, then click the **Parse** button.

   ![Parsing Data](../images/RF_Parse.png)

-  **NOTE**: Make sure the parse is complete by clicking the **View Job** button and confirming progress is 100% before continuing to the next step, model building.
+  **NOTE**: Make sure the parse is complete by confirming progress is 100% before continuing to the next step, model building.
 For small datasets, this should only take a few seconds, but larger datasets take longer to parse.